HomoEfficio/tomcat-extensions-redis-session-manager/README.md

 ## Acknowledgement

-This extension is originated from [https://github.com/jcoleman/tomcat-redis-session-manager](https://github.com/jcoleman/tomcat-redis-session-manager).
+This extension originated from [https://github.com/jcoleman/tomcat-redis-session-manager](https://github.com/jcoleman/tomcat-redis-session-manager).

 The original one does NOT support [Tomcat 8](https://github.com/jcoleman/tomcat-redis-session-manager#tomcat-8), so I fixed it a bit to support Tomcat 8.